High-z galaxies with JWST and local analogues -- it is not only star formation: The source of ionization in the galaxies

 The flux in the line is rather substantial although like with the \ciii{1907,1909} line in 4590, there is substantial uncertainty in the flux calibration at the blue edge.
 Taking the measurements at face value, the flux is $1.45\times 10^{-19}$erg/s/cm$^2$, which gives a \neiv{2422,2424}/\hb\ $= 0.55$.
 I am not aware of a suitable comparison sample, but I note that~\citet{teraoMultilineAssessmentNarrowline2022} find that \ciii{1907,1909} is $\sim 2$ times stronger than \neiv{2422,2424} in their sample of radio galaxies, and at low metallicity \ciii{1907,1909} can easily be comparable to \hb, so this ratio seems entirely reasonable.

 In conclusion it seems that 6355 is hosting a narrow-line AGN in a galaxy with stellar mass $<10^9\,\mathrm{M}_\odot$ at $z=7.665$.
 To my knowledge this is the lowest mass galaxy to host a narrow-line AGN at these redshifts, and clearly a source that warrants a closer assessment.
 In particular the \neiv{} line is weak so its significance must be considered somewhat tentative.
+The optical line ratios do not show clear signs of AGN activity, but since the sensitivity of \neiv{2422,2424} to AGN activity is much stronger than the optical lines this should not be taken as a counter-argument.
+In a galaxy where significant star formation is taking place, the main optical line ratios might be insensitive to a low level of AGN activity which may, however, be detectable in high ionization lines \citep[c.f.][]{2012MNRAS.421.1043S}.

 Neither 5144 nor 10612 show any lines directly indicative of AGN activity but I will revisit this when comparing to local analogues below.
-For line ratio diagrams I point the reader to the fine presentations already in the literature \citep{trusslerSeeingSharperDeeper2022,katzFirstInsightsISM2022,trumpPhysicalConditionsEmissionLine2022,rhoadsFindingPeasEarly2022,curtiChemicalEnrichmentEarly2022}, all of whom do a great job of comparing the data to various comparison samples.
+For line ratio diagrams I point the reader to the fine presentations already in the literature \citep{trusslerSeeingSharperDeeper2022,katzFirstInsightsISM2023,trumpPhysicalConditionsEmissionLine2023,rhoadsFindingPeasEarly2023,curtiChemicalEnrichmentEarly2023}, all of whom do a great job of comparing the data to various comparison samples.

 Turning now to 8140, this actually shows a strong \nev{3426} line in the co-added spectrum.
 This is however not visible in 008 and there is no \heii{4686}, as well as a very low \nii{6584}/\ha\ ratio so this should also be considered a star-formation dominated source with the \nev{3426} detection considered spurious.